LordTzarBlitz/MKWorld_TimeTrials/Courses/Cheep_Cheep_Falls/strategies.md

 Issues: This trick is HARD and inconsistent.
 You need a lot of precise and quick inputs to be even slightly faster.
 Also, you miss out on one coin on the bridge, but this loss is negligible.

-### Temple Skip (by K1ngGr33n)
+### Shrine Skip (by K1ngGr33n)
-Instead of going around the temple to charge a UMT, cross the temple completely
+Instead of going around the shrine to charge a UMT, cross the temple completely

 1. Start a Right Drift after landing in the water.
-2. Shroom through the temple at the end of the track, while holding full right.
+2. Shroom through the shrine at the end of the track, while holding full right.

 Note: Only works in combination with Tarzan Skip.
 You probably need more Handling than what Bowser Reel Racer has.